Face Off (Grimm): Plot

 Opening quote: "The will to conquer is the first condition of victory."

-Nick (David Giuntoli) has just found that Juliette (Bitsie Tulloch) and Renard (Sasha Roiz) were kissing in the spice shop.
-He is then called to investigate the deaths of the Hundjägers he and Monroe (Silas Weir Mitchell) killed.
+Nick (David Giuntoli) has just found that it was Renard (Sasha Roiz) who was kissing Juliette (Bitsie Tulloch) in the spice shop.
+He is then called to investigate a multiple homicide: the same Hundjägers he and Monroe (Silas Weir Mitchell) have just killed.

-Renard enters the trailer to find the key, but he can't find it.
-In the station, they find footage of the hotel where Monroe (face unseen) is followed by the Hundjägers.
-Monroe calls Rosalee (Bree Turner) so they can work on a cure for Juliette and Renard.
-Renard visits Juliette and they continue kissing, something Nick is watching from distance.
-He gets out of the car, planning on confronting them but receives a call from Monroe, who claims that Rosalee can find a way to cure them.
-In the house, they begin agreeing or disagreeing about having sex, so Juliette takes Renard's gun and begins shooting in the house so he is forced to leave.
+Renard enters the trailer, searching for the key, but can't find it.
+At the station, detectives view footage from the hotel of Monroe (face unseen) being followed by the Hundjägers.
+Monroe calls Rosalee (Bree Turner) to discuss a cure for Juliette and Renard.
+Renard visits Juliette and they kiss, as Nick watches from a distance.
+He gets out of the car, bent on confronting them, but gets a call from Monroe, who insists that they can't control their actions and that Rosalee can find a way to cure them.
+In the house, Juliette and Renard alternate between forced together and desperately trying to stay apart.
+Finally, Juliette takes Renard's gun and begins shooting randomly, forcing Renard to take back the gun and flee before the police arrive.

-Adalind (Claire Coffee) is freed from the jail but is forced by Renard to come with him to a lake.
-He tells her to "fix" him but she states that although she can't, she can make it "better" and they have sex.
-In the station, Renard finally finds the key in Nick's desk and takes it.
-In the spice shop, Monroe finally deduces that Renard is the boss, or called "Royal" in Portland for the purification spell and that they need Juliette and Renard to take it.
-However, another ingredient required is Adalind's cat and as it died, Nick will be forced to drink the antidote.
+Adalind (Claire Coffee) is released from the jail, but Renard forces her to come with him to a lake.
+He tells her to "fix" him.
+She says that she can't, but she can make it "better", and they have sex.
+At the station, Renard finally finds the key in Nick's desk and takes it.
+In the spice shop, Monroe finally deduces that Renard is the "Royal" in Portland and tells Nick that they need Juliette and Renard to take the purification spell.
+However, another ingredient required is Adalind's cat.
+It is lost, so Nick will have to drink the antidote.

-Renard lies to Adalind that he didn't find the key and calls Nick to meet in a specific place.
-They meet at the Postman's house where Nick attacks Renard and he finally finds out that he is a Wesen.
-Renard explains that he came to give him the key and he knew Nick was a Grimm even before Nick and he is on his side.
-In the spice shop, Nick takes the antidote and passes through the same pain process Renard went through.
-In Vienna, Adalind has a pregnancy test and smiles when it shows positive.
+Renard lies to Adalind that he couldn't find the key, then calls Nick and tells him they need to meet.
+They rendezvous at the Postman's house.
+Nick attacks Renard and realizes that he is a Wesen.
+Renard explains that he came to return the key, that he knew Nick was a Grimm even before Nick did, and that he is on his side.

+In the spice shop, Nick takes the antidote and endures the same pain process that Renard went through.
+Juliette rushes to his side in distress.
+In Vienna, Adalind checks a pregnancy test and smiles when it shows positive.